nikic/nikic.github.com/_posts/2011-12-12-How-big-are-PHP-arrays-really-Hint-BIG.markdown

 Wait, there's another 0.24 MB left!
 -----------------------------------

-Those last 0.24 MB are due to uninitionalized buckets: The size of the real C array storing the buckets should ideally be approximately the same as the number of array elements stored.
+Those last 0.24 MB are due to uninitialized buckets: The size of the real C array storing the buckets should ideally be approximately the same as the number of array elements stored.
 This way you have the least number of collisions (unless you want to waste lots of memory.)
 But PHP obviously can't reallocate the whole array every time an element is added - that would be *reeeally* slow.